holland-reece/holland-reece.github.io/_articles/talentflow-part1.md

 date: 2025-10-20
 ---

-Over the past couple of weeks, I’ve been working on a full-fledged data engineering project designed to replicate a production-style data workflow that delivers cleaned, structured data tailored to client specifications.
+Over the past couple of weeks, I’ve been working on a production-style ETL pipeline that delivers cleaned, structured labor market data tailored to client specifications.

-This project took all of my skills in infra, database administration, platform design and implementation, and data analytics.
-It made me re-imagine how these skills can be applied to understanding business concepts like labor market dynamics.
+This project took all of my skills in infra, database administration, platform design and implementation, and data analytics, and made me re-imagine how these skills can be applied to understanding business concepts like labor market dynamics.

 👀 I have some exciting expansions planned for the pipeline, too!
 I’m now extending it with new datasets, dashboards, and Airflow orchestration to make it fully end-to-end.